minos-framework/minos-python/README.md

 For more information, visit the [`minos-cli`](https://github.com/minos-framework/minos-cli) repository.

+## Documentation

+The best place to start learning how to use the Minos Framework is at [Minos Learn](http://www.minos.run/learn/).
+The official API Reference is publicly available at the [GitHub Pages](https://minos-framework.github.io/minos-python).

 ## QuickStart

 This section includes a quickstart guide to create your first `minos` microservice, so that anyone can get the gist of the framework.